SpawW/100-days-of-code/r1-log.md

 Thoughts: Today we send the first mail (a result of this very old process), so...
 Haved good feelings.

 Work URL: Not available

+### R1D7 (9/14)
+Today's Progress: A little of ansible, PHP and docker.

+Thoughts: A regular day.

+Work URL: Not available